OviSarkar62/MathMatics_ToolBox/README.md

       php artisan serve

 - Access the application.
-Open your web browser and visit http://localhost:8000 to access the ToDo application.
+Open your web browser and visit http://localhost:8000 to access the MathMatics ToolBox application.

 ## Usage

-- Add input for math operations: Click the "calculate" button to calculate an arithmetic operation.
+- Arithmetic Operations: Click the "calculate" button to calculate an arithmetic operation.

 - Calculators: Almost nine types of calculators are used for calculating daily math stuff.